Amechwarrior/Flashpoint-The-Raid/README.md

 Flashpoint Stock Photos - https://github.com/BattletechModders/Flashpoint-Stock-Photos/releases

 This provides some of the basic imagery used in this Flashpoint's conversations.
+This is now included in the CAB bundle.

 ### Recommended Mods: